Your Guide to 10 Nail Shapes, From Almond to SquareNovember 15, 2023

-Oval nails are very similar to the shape of almond, but the tip is soft and much more blunt.
-Sorry, nail biters – oval and almond shapes only work with longer nails.
+Oval nails are very similar to the shape of almond nails, but the tip is softer and more rounded out.
+According to Hanna, “oval nails are an elongated, rounded nail shape.
+The tip of oval nails tends to be slightly more narrow towards the end than round nails.”
+Both oval and almond shapes work best with longer nails.

 Stiletto nails are all about the drama.
 “Stiletto nails are similar to almond nails, but with a much sharper, more dramatic pointed tip,” Hanna explains.
 “Stiletto nails look best on longer lengths since a lot of length is needed to create a well-structured pointed tip.”

 According to Hanna, “tapered square nails are square-shaped but the edges are slightly tapered in to create a softer appearance.”
 The nails become narrower towards the tip, similar to a coffin shape (but not quite as narrow).
 Try this shape if you have medium to long nails.

 If you were a teen or adult during the early 2000s, you probably remember some of your favorite celebrities sporting duck nails.
 “Duck nails have a square tip with flared out sides that resemble a duck’s foot,” Hanna explains.
 “These were popular in the 2000s and since we are seeing a resurgence in popularity of 2000s style, they are making a comeback.”
 To try this throwback look, you’ll need plenty of length on your nails.